 The club runs a beginners’ course every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
-This year's classes will begin on Wednesday 2 May and run for eleven weeks.
+These classes usually start in April or May and run for eleven weeks.

 Cost: Only $60 for 11 lessons and continued play for the rest of the year.